 There was a time when the ultimate truth of Judaism was issue number one for me (between 1989 and 1993).
 As my life improved during 1993, I found I had less need to be right about matters of religious faith.

-The happier I am, the less need I have to be right in general.
+The happier I am, the less need I have to be right.
 The happier I am, the more at ease I am with who I am and with who other people are.

 I like doing battle online over what is true and right but I don’t like that combat in my personal life.

-There’s a teaching in 12 step that’s influenced me — that we don’t argue over the truth and effectiveness of 12-step (we just offer it to those who want it), and we’ve given up fighting anyone or any thing.
-I’ve incorporated that some of that into my life.
+There’s also a teaching in 12 step that’s influenced me — that we’ve given up fighting anyone or any thing.

 I can’t claim to be a major exponent of anything.
-I’m intellectually promiscuous, falling in love with comely new ideas on a regular basis while ultimately staying loyal to none (my various practices, however, including Judaism, don’t change).
+I’m intellectually promiscuous, falling in love with comely new ideas on a regular basis while ultimately staying loyal to none (my various practices, however, including Judaism, don’t change much).

 I notice that many non-Jews are irritated when I talk about Judaism, so I don’t do it.
 I notice that some religious Jews are irritated when I talk about hero systems, so I don’t do it.
 I want the best possible relations with everyone in my life.

 In the end, I live in a post-modern world.
-To me that means that no one narrative is up to task of explaining reality.
+There’s no one narrative that adequately explains reality.